dario-vega/demo-lab-baggage/functions-fn/README.md

 Currently, We are using node:12-slim in order to reduce the size of the docker image.
 In a near future, we will test using [GraalVM](https://www.graalvm.org/)

-If you want to test what is the node.js version used, use the following  func.js
+If you want to know which is the node.js version used, use the following func.js script

 ````
 const fdk=require('@fnproject/fdk')